Email is one of the only forms of direct communication a hotel has with its guests.

 Make your best attempt at preventing unsubscribes by providing the user with options.
 Give them the chance to receive fewer emails without opting out completely as well as an opportunity to change their minds and opt back in.

 If they’re set on unsubscribing you can leave an impression with a clever campaign that benefits brand awareness (check out Groupon’s epic unsubscribe page and eight other effective options).

 Win back unengaged subscribers by determining who isn’t opening your emails and targeting them with revival content.
 Automate this process with a dynamic suppression list to exclude inactive email addresses per send.

 Once you’ve mastered the art of automation, don’t turn a blind eye.
 Periodically check on your campaigns and rules to ensure email sends are seamless and not slipping through the cracks.
 Consumers change and hoteliers should adapt to accommodate what their audience wants.
-And make sure your CRM software has the smart segmenting capabilities to put you in a position of success.
+And make sure your guest messaging software has the smart segmenting capabilities to put you in a position of success.

 By adopting these hotel email marketing examples, you can build strong relationships with your guests, enhance their experience, and ultimately boost your return on investment.

 Stop working for your email and start making it work for you.
 Request a demo of Fuel’s Hotel Guest Messaging Solution today!